AWISS is based at Swansea University and utilises the Secure Anonymised Information Linkage (SAIL) databank (http://www.saildatabank.com/).

 AWISS has access to several anonymised datasets within the SAIL database (listed below) which can be linked and analysed to support epidemiological analyses and the evaluation of preventative interventions.

-The Emergency Department Data Set (EDDS) attempts to capture all activity at Accident & Emergency Departments and Minor Injury Units in NHS Wales hospitals.
+The Emergency Department Data Set (EDDS) attempts to capture all activity at Emergency Departments (EDs) and Minor Injury Units in NHS Wales hospitals.

-Data are collected and coded at each hospital, before being electronically transferred to the NHS Wales Informatics Service (NWIS), where they are validated and merged into the main EDDS database.
+Data are collected and coded at each hospital, before being electronically transferred to the NHS Wales Informatics Service (NWIS), to be validated and merged into the main EDDS database.
 Diagnoses, treatments, mechanism, activity and location of injuries, are coded using broad categories.
 Further details can be accessed at: http://www.datadictionary.wales.nhs.uk/default.htm?turl=WordDocuments%2Fnhswalesdatadictionaryversion30.htm